pulumi/docs/content/blog/multicloud-policy-as-code/index.md

 ## All Clouds and all resources

 Policy as Code is a powerful tool for protecting and managing your infrastructure.
-As you can see that Pulumi supports policies for all resources on all clouds.
+As you can see, Pulumi supports policies for all resources on all clouds.
 We have examples and articles to get you started with Policy as Code.

 - [Policy Pack Examples](https://github.com/pulumi/examples/tree/master/policy-packs)
 - [Get Started with Policy as Code]({{< relref "/docs/get-started/crossguard" >}})